dylangit01/scheduler/README.md

 - The application makes API requests to load and persist data.

 # Special Features
+- This project implemented Pipeline that combines two new services:
+	1. CircleCI will manage the continuous integration process
+	2. Netlify will serve the static client assets
 - Apply useReducer and action dispatch to manage single source of truth
 - The client application communicates with a WebSocket server.
 - When a user books or cancels an interview, all connected users see the update in their browser.